microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

 ## Appendix

 ### Importing Notebook into the Workspace

-To import an existing notebook into the workspace, on the bottom left of your workspace switch to the `Data Engineering` workload.
-In the page that appears click on `Import Notebook` then click the `Upload` button on the pane that opens.
+To import an existing notebook into the workspace, on the top menu bar in your workspace, select the `->| Import` drop down, then select `Notebook` ==> `From this computer`.
+A pane opens on the right side of the screen, select the `Upload` button, browse to the location of the notebook you want to import and select it.

 ![Importing Notebook](assets/import_notebook.png)

-Select the notebook you want to import.
 After successful import, navigate back to your workspace and you will find the recently imported notebook.

 Open the notebook and if the Lakehouse explorer indicates that `Missing Lakehouse`, click on the arrows to the left of the error and on the dialog that appears click on `Add Lakehouse`.